 Psychosocial care is often integral to cancer treatment.
 We are a group of highly committed psychiatrists and psychologists with expertise in diagnosis and treatment of the emotional difficulties and psychiatric illnesses that can arise in the context of cancer treatment.
 We partner with patients, oncologists, nurses, social workers, and other Dana-Farber/Brigham staff to develop comprehensive, individualized treatment plans ranging from the provision of self-help materials to psychotherapy and medications.

-This important area of medical psychiatry is led by Dr. Susan Block, Chair of Psychosocial Oncology and Palliative Care Department at the BWH-Dana-Farber Cancer Institute and Dr. Ilana Braun, Chief of the Psychosocial Oncology Service.
-The program is at the forefront of the clinical, educational and research aspects of cancer psychiatry and palliative care (the latter is a field that Dr. Block pioneered).
+This important area of medical psychiatry is led by William Pirl, MD, MPH, Vice Chair for Psychosocial Oncology at the BWH-Dana-Farber Cancer Institute and Ilana Braun, MD, Chief of the Psychosocial Oncology Service.
+The program is at the forefront of the clinical, educational and research aspects of cancer psychiatry and palliative care.

 Cancer can affect not just the patient, but the whole family.
 If it would be helpful to bring a family member to your visit, feel free.